thomasjungblut/go-sstables/simpledb/README.md

 cases when WALs are being overwritten in multi-crash scenarios.
 The trade-off here is that most likely the created SSTable is too small, but it will be compacted with others later on.

+In case the crash happened during a compaction, there are two places where we can attempt to recover.
+The first one is while the compaction is ongoing (there is no compaction_successful flag file in the folder yet), in this case we can discard the compaction result.
+If there is a compaction that has finished successfully, we can try to recover that by completing the steps in the sstable_manager.
+The flag file contains several meta information for that case and can be used to trigger the remainder of the logic again.